 - Positives: Highly secure, scalable, and cost-effective.

 - Cost: $500-$1500 per month (including hidden fees)

 Public Colocation Service and its Cost

 Public Colocation is a recommended method for companies to resolve their storage problems.
-Instead of keeping large, expensive servers in-house that require a complete staff for operations.
+Instead of keeping large, expensive servers in-house that require complete staff for operations.
 Companies are now focusing to co-locate their privately owned servers to data centers by renting out their space at a colocation site.
 In this type of service, the clients do not need to manage their data and equipment.
-The management of the data center is responsible for maintenance and management of data.
+The management of the data center is responsible for the maintenance and management of data.
 The colocation Colorado fees depend on the subscription and service type you choose.